lstmemery/renthop_presentation/renthop.md

 - @KazAnova's StackNet example base-level predictions
 ```

-Sidenote: LightGBM seems to be the new model of choice.
 Best Model: LightGBM (CV: 0.50135/ Test: 0.50557)

 Meta-modeled with a 2-layer neural network.